Steam Machine Welcome Tour Code Appears in Steam Backend

 What this meant for Steam Deck

 The strongest comparison is Steam Deck.
-When Valve launched the Deck, customers with reservations received order emails in sequence, had a limited checkout window, and could only order the model they originally reserved.
+When Valve launched the Deck, customers with reservations received order notices in sequence, had a limited checkout window, and could only order the model they originally reserved.
 The Verge documented that process when Valve began Steam Deck sales in February 2022.

 That history makes the Steam Machine backend references more meaningful.
 Reservation logic is not just a database artifact.
 For Deck, it was the backbone of how Valve converted early interest into actual orders.
 If Steam Machine is being added to similar reservation paths now, it suggests Valve is preparing for managed demand rather than a simple store-page drop.